Hfelipini/de-zoomcamp-project/README.md

 - **3.9.
 Manage your infrastructure**: Use Terraform commands such as *plan*, *apply*, *destroy*, and more to manage and update your infrastructure.
 Refer to the Terraform documentation for a comprehensive list of available commands and their usage.
 # 4 - Ingestion
+## Prefect Orchestrator Configuration for Ingestion Process

+To configure the Prefect orchestrator for the ingestion process, follow these steps:

+- **4.1.
+Create a virtual environment**: Use the following commands to create a virtual environment and install the required dependencies:

+    ```shell
+    conda create -n de_project python=3.10
+    conda activate de_project
+    pip install -r requirements.txt
+    ```

+- **4.2.
+Start Prefect**: Use the following command to start Prefect Orion and visualize all the flows and tasks in the pipeline:

+    ```shell
+    prefect orion start
+    ```

+- **4.3.
+Create GCP Credentials & Bucket blocks**: Create a Google Cloud Storage (GCS) bucket and copy the key generated when you created the service account.
+Paste the key to authenticate and access the GCS bucket.

+- **4.4.
+Prefect deployment & Agent creation**:

+    - Build and deploy the "Local to GCP" flow:
+        ```shell
+        prefect deployment build 3_Ingestion/1_local_to_gcp_prefect.py:etl_local_to_gsc -n "Local to GCP"
+        prefect deployment apply etl_local_to_gsc-deployment.yaml
+        ```

+    - Build and deploy the "GCS to BQ" flow:
+        ```shell
+        prefect deployment build 3_Ingestion/2_etl_gcs_to_bq.py:etl_gcs_to_bq -n "GCS to BQ"
+        prefect deployment apply etl_gcs_to_bq-deployment.yaml
+        ```

+    - Start the Prefect agents for the respective work queues:
+        ```shell
+        prefect agent start --work-queue "AgentLocal"
+        prefect agent start --work-queue "AgentBQ"
+        ```

+- **4.5.
+Prefect Flow Runs follow-up**:

+    - Monitor the status and progress of the Prefect flow runs using the Prefect UI or Prefect CLI.
+    - Use the Prefect UI to view logs, inspect task results, and manage the execution of the flows.
+    - Use the Prefect CLI to interact with flows, perform operations, and get detailed information about the flow runs.

+These steps will guide you through the configuration of the Prefect orchestrator for the ingestion process.
+Make sure to follow each step carefully and refer to the Prefect documentation for more advanced features and customization options.

 # 5 - DW